carol-hsu/carol-hsu.github.io/README.md

 {{< /expand >}}
 ```

-More usages and methods are introduced in the [official documentations](https://www.xianmin.org/hugo-theme-jane/post/).
+For more details, refer to the [official documentation](https://www.xianmin.org/hugo-theme-jane/post/).